-12.2.1 Both Twaweza and the employee shall seek to minimize disruption to the work of Twaweza and life of employee to the maximum extent possible.
+12.2.1 Both Twaweza and the employee shall seek to minimize disruption to the work of Twaweza and the life of the employee to the maximum extent possible.

 12.2.2 The party initiating the separation shall strive to inform the other of its intention to separate as far in advance as possible.
-However, the following 'minimum notice' requirements shall apply, unless explicitly stated otherwise in the employee's contract:
+However, the following 'minimum notice' requirements shall apply unless explicitly stated otherwise in the employee's contract: